dipam7/youtube-helper/README.md

 ### Video Classification

-The Gemini API is used to determine if a video is a soccer highlights video based on:
+The Claude API is used to determine if a video is a soccer highlights video based on:
 - Video title
-- Video description
+- Video description (first 500 characters)
-- Video duration

 ### Transcript Extraction (Planned)

-YouTube transcript extraction is challenging because:
+YouTube transcript extraction is the next development goal.
-- Not all videos have transcripts
-- Transcript UI can change over time
-- Access methods are not officially documented

 ## Contributing